 In 2014, I received a Student-Led Teaching Award for Outstanding Support for the Learning Experience of Students, voted for by students at the University of Sussex, and I was also nominated for Edinburgh University Student Association teaching awards in 2017 and 2018.

 From 2014 to 2017, I was a Postdoctoral Research Associate on the AHRC-funded interdisciplinary research project, Rethinking the Senses: Uniting the Philosophy and Neuroscience of Perception at the University of Glasgow, which investigated the implications of multi-modality, i.e. sensory experiences involving two or more senses, for the philosophy and science of perception.

-I have since taught various courses in the philosophy of mind and perception at the University of Edinburgh, and in 2019 started a 3-year Postdoctoral Research Fellowship at the University of Oslo as part of the Perceiving Representations: A Study of Structural Commonalities between Language, Pictures and Music project.
+I have since taught various courses in the philosophy of mind and perception at the University of Edinburgh, and in 2019 began a 3-year Postdoctoral Research Fellowship at the University of Oslo on the Perceiving Representations: A Study of Structural Commonalities between Language, Pictures and Music project.

-Prior to studying philosophy, I worked in the IT industry as a computer programmer and software engineer, writing several bestselling computer games for the Amstrad-CPC home computer, and other software titles.
+Prior to studying philosophy, I worked as a computer programmer and software engineer.
+I wrote several bestselling computer games for the Amstrad-CPC computer, plus other software titles for Ocean/Imagine Software, Cascade, Rombo, HiSoft, Digita International, and Ingenta.
 Details of my transition from IT to philosophy can be found here.

-When I’not reading or writing philosophy, I enjoy listening to and playing music (mainly guitar and keyboards, though I’ve also been known to sing), photography, reading, tweeting, film and travel.
-I am a trained studio and live sound engineer, and used to run a small independent record label in the London area.
+I am a trained studio and live sound engineer, and when not reading or writing philosophy I enjoy listening to and playing music (mainly guitar and keyboards, though I’ve also been known to sing!), as well as photography, reading, tweeting, film, and travel.

-I currently live in Oslo, Norway, with my wife and son.
+I currently live in Oslo with my wife and a little human.